Get the Perfect Size & Shape with Breast Augmentation

-Women’s breasts naturally differ slightly in size—usually less than a bra cup size.
-Some women can be bothered more than others by these normal differences and seek plastic surgery to correct it.
+Breasts are naturally slightly different in size from one another—usually by less than a bra cup size.
+Some women are bothered more than others by this normal difference and seek plastic surgery to correct it.
 But when breast asymmetry is greater than one cup size, the nipple or breast position is clearly different, or the breasts are different shapes, you may benefit from breast augmentation for correction of breast asymmetry.

-Other indicators for potential breast augmentation patients include obvious differences in shape, from conical to tubular, that affect one’s appearance or emotional state.
+Other indicators for potential breast augmentation patients include obvious differences in shape, from conical to tubular, that affect one’s appearance or self-confidence.

 Dr. Angelchik is a very talented professional!
 He performed my breast augmentation and I couldn’t be happier with my results!
 Read More >